 One of the most serious crises came in 2011 when it was discovered following the announcement that the Nobel Prize winner Ralph Steinman had passed away before the decision was made that same morning.
 According to Nobel Prize regulations, the prize winner has to be alive when the decision is announced.
 After consulting with legal experts, the Nobel Foundation decided to uphold the decision, as it had been made in good faith.

 Thomas Perlmann was not secretary at that point, but he had been appointed to the position by the time the Macchiarini case culminated in 2016.
 Some members of the Nobel Assembly were also connected to the case.

 “I have the overall responsibility to handle communications with journalists, and it is important to be accurate and transparent.
 But it was difficult to handle the media pressure, even though the Nobel Prize was not directly affected,” he says.

 A survey carried out after the Macchiarini affair showed that the reputation of the Nobel Prize had been negatively affected in Sweden, but not to any significant extent internationally.

-One issue that has been gaining attention lately is that out of the roughly 400 nominations made each year, only ten per cent are female candidates, even though their numbers are increasing.
+One issue that has been gaining attention lately is that out of the roughly 400 nominations made each year, only 10 percent are female candidates, even though their numbers are increasing.
 There are also few women among those who submit nominations.
 To increase the number of women submitting nominations, the Committee has revised the wording of its invitation and sent out individual invitations to more women, which has yielded results.
 Yet out of the 214 prize winners in medicine up until 2017, only 12 have been women.

 “The low number of women is a complex issue to address.
 But since the research discoveries being awarded were often made long ago, when there were fewer female professors, this pattern is reflected in the Nobel Prizes given today.
 I am convinced that the development is moving in the right direction and more Nobel Prizes will be awarded to women, but I wish that we were making faster progress,” says Thomas Perlmann.